pramnora/lisp/README.md

 - Amongst these programming languages are, namely: C/C++...; both very highly 'technical' languages.

-- I also never really learned how to use the AI languages including: LISP/PROLOG/LOGO(though, I have done some very elementary LOGO programming before).
+- I also never really learned how to use the AI-Artificial Intelligence languages including: LISP/PROLOG/LOGO(though, I have done some very elementary LOGO programming before).

 - In addition to which I will admit...there are, quite literally, 100's and 100's of programming languages which I still have tried using, yet;
-including, the *older* languages: Smalltalk/FORTRAN/Scheme; and, even, *newer* languages: Angular/React/SVelte/RUST/Go/Erlang/-etc.
+including, the *older* languages: Smalltalk/FORTRAN/COBOL/-etc.; and, even, *newer* languages: Angular/React/SVelte/RUST/Go/Erlang/-etc.

+- Also, as I hardly ever worked on Mac OS before...; therefore, I really don't know such languages as, Swift/-etc.

 ## Linux Installation